mathildegrimal/mds-discord-bot/README.md

 ### 3. How to talk with the bot

-- /commands to receive an embed message with all the interactions you can have with the bot
+- type /commands to receive an embed message with all the interactions you can have with the bot
 - Mention @MyWonderfulBot and it will send you a kind message to offer you help.
 - Say "hello" (language you want between italian, spanish, deutch, english, french and chinese) and it will answer you !
 But it is not smart enough to answer in the same language as you.
 It is often confused between english and italian or spanish so...be patient and kind.
 - type /random, and choose min and max : it will send you a random number between min and max, so you can play the lotto or wtf game you want